 Most environmental monitoring samples and analytical results were tracked in the EIMS.
-The small number of environmental samples that were not tracked in the EIMS were from Chemtex Environmental Laboratory, which cannot produce the electronic data deliverables needed to enter the data into the EIMS.
-Tracking was initiated when a sample was recorded on a chain-of-custody form.
+The small number of environmental samples that were not tracked in the EIMS were from Chemtex Lab, which cannot produce the electronic data deliverables needed to enter the data into BNL's EIMS.
+Tracking was initiated when a sample was recorded on a COC form.
 Copies of the COC form and supplemental forms were provided to the project manager or the sample coordinator and forwarded to the data coordinator to be entered into the EIMS.
-Each analytical laboratory also maintained its own internal sample tracking system.
+Each contract analytical laboratory also maintained its own internal sample tracking system.

-Following sample analysis, the contract laboratory provided the results to the project manager or designee and, when applicable, to the validation subcontractor, in accordance with their contract.
-Once results of the analyses were entered into the EIMS, reports could be generated by project personnel and DOE Brookhaven Area Office staff using a webbased data query tool.
+Following sample analysis, the contract analytical laboratory provided the results to the project manager or designee and, when applicable, to the validation subcontractor, in accordance with their contract.
+Once results of the analyses are entered into the EIMS, reports can be generated by project personnel and DOE Brookhaven Site Office staff using a web-based data query tool.